Symfony tutorial for beginners

 And flush

-flushes all changes to objects and saves them into a database(MySQL in our case).
+saves changes into a database(MySQL in our case).

 php bin/console doctrine:fixtures:load